fqqlsun/LEAF_production/docs/code_architecture.md

 ![](/wiki_images/LEAF_param_dict.png)

-Specifically, the dictionary includes 9 “key : value” pairs, which are described in detail as follows:
+Specifically, the dictionary includes NINE “key:value” pairs, which are described in detail as follows:

 (1) 'sensor: a single integer that represents a satellite sensor.
 The valid values for this key are 5, 7, 8, 9 and 101, which stand for Landsat 5, 7, 8, 9 and Sentinel-2, respectively.